YetZzzzzz/R3DG/dataset/aligned/readme.md

-Download the aligned mosi and mosei datasets here.
+Download the aligned MOSI and MOSEI datasets here.
+Change the name of the aligned files to aligned_{dataset_name}.pkl.